CSCI4850/S18-team1-project/README.md

 4. <b>hyperparameters.py</b>:
   All of the hyperparameters

+5. <b>discrete_frames.py</b>:
+    Discrete frames into the model and memory.
+More memory footprint, more backpropogation steps.

+6. <b>sliding_frames.py</b>:
+    Sliding frames into the model and memory.
+Less memory footprint, less backpropagation steps.

+7 <b>utils.py</b>:
+    List of utility functions used by numerous components.
 #### Breakout Main Loop:
     'GAME' : 'BreakoutDeterministic-v4', # Name of which game to use
                                          # v1-4 Deterministic or Not